dutchmims/Planet_Market/README.md

 ### Font colour

 ### Fonts used

-  - **Pacifico**
-    I used Pacifico because it has a nice, jovial feel to it.
-It's not too serious and lets the user know the site and the brand is friendly and easy going.

   - **Roboto**
     I used Rototo because it has a dual nature.
 It has a mechanical skeleton and the forms are largely geometric.
 At the same time, the font features friendly and open curves.

-  - **Lato**
-    I used Lato because it's serious but friendly.
-It is a humanist sans-serif typeface and pairs well with Robot.

 ### Wireframe design